 Oil and oil filter

 For a moment, imagine having a blocked nose.
-Breathing seems difficult, right?
+Breathing would be difficult, right?
 That’s the same case with the engine when your car has a clogged air filter.
 It is why you need to change the filter after 24,000-48,000 km (15,000 to 30,000 miles).
-If you live in a dusty neighbourhood or drive in dusty roads, change your filter before or at 24,000 km.
+If you live in a dusty neighbourhood or drive in dusty roads, change your filter at 24,000 km.

 When it comes to the fuel filter, manufacturers have different replacement advice.
 As such, it is best to visit the repair shop and carry out a pressure test that will reveal the condition of the filter.
 We recommend changing your filter if it is clogged, which usually happens before 40,000 km (25,000 miles).

-It is recommended to inspect the suspension system after roughly 80,500 km (50,000 miles).
+We recommend inspecting the suspension system after roughly 80,000 km (50,000 miles).
 Check all the components of the system, including shocks, bushings, springs, and struts.
 While at it, check the ride height as well.

 Batteries are usually warrantied; hence, they're rated by time.
 The health and lifespan of your battery are determined by several factors, including temperature and how long it remains unused.
-By and large, most batteries serve for 4 to 5 years, after which they need a change.
+Generally, they serve for 4 to 5 years, after which batteries need to be replaced.
 For an average car owner, this translates to 80,500-96,000 km (50,000 to 60,000 miles).

-Extremely low levels of the fluid may have adverse effects, such as burning up the transmission.
-Always check the transmission fluid regularly rather than after driving for a specific distance or mileage.
+Extremely low levels of the fluid may have adverse effects, such as burning of the transmission.
+You should check the transmission fluid regularly instead of depending on mileage or time.

 One way to identify whether your transmission fluid needs change is the colour and smell.
 Bad transmission fluid will have a dark red or brown colour or a burnt smell.